arteria-project/arteria-project.github.io/index.md

  - [Event driven automation for DNA sequencing centers with StackStorm and Arteria at UMCCR](https://blogs.nopcode.org/brainstorm/2018-03-12-umccr-arteria/)
  - [Productionalising cancer reporting](https://blogs.nopcode.org/brainstorm/2018-03-13-umccr-pcgr/)

-We were have been featured by StackStorm:
+We have been featured by StackStorm:

  - [Genomics Sequencing, StackStorm, and Reading the Source Code of Biology](https://stackstorm.com/2016/11/15/genomics-sequencing-stackstorm-reading-source-code-biology/)
  - [Case study of SciLifeLab](https://stackstorm.com/case-study-scilifelab/)